 Benchmark existing algorithms in a controlled realistic simulation environment.
-And this allows comparing learning-based methods with traditional methods in simulation environments.
+This allows for comparing learning-based methods with classical methods in simulation environments.

-Comparing robot in simulation with robot in real world.
+Comparing robots in simulation with robots in the real world.
 In simulation, iGibson can simulate sensors of a robot and publish as messages.
-In the real world, a real robot publish sensor messages.
-So it is possible to only change the message subscribed and benchmark the performance of downstream applications.
-This helps locating domain gap and debugging algorithms.
+In the real world, a real robot publish sensor messages from onboard sensors.
+Therefore, it is possible to only change the message subscribed and benchmark the performance of downstream applications.
+This helps locate domain gap and debug algorithms.

 Using ROS functions in simulation, such as many motion planning implementations.

 Install iGibson from source following installation guide in python2.7.
-However, as ROS only supports
+Note that ROS only supports

-python2.7at the moment, you need to create python2.7 virtual environment instead of python3.x.
+python2.7at the moment, so you need to create python2.7 virtual environment to install iGibson instead of python3.x.

-If you use annaconda for setting up python environment, some tweaks of
+If you use anaconda for setting up python environment, some tweaks of

 PYTHONPATHvariable are required to avoid conflict.
 In particular: